nodejs/node/doc/api/addons.markdown

 There is no semi-colon after `NODE_MODULE` as it's not a function (see `node.h`).

+The `module_name` needs to match the filename of the final binary (minus the .node suffix).

 The source code needs to be built into `hello.node`, the binary Addon.
 To do this we create a file called `wscript` which is python code and looks like this: